seriru/minitower_fan_pwm/README.md

 # Description
-This repo contains C program that controls the fan speed of [52Pi's ZP-0130 Mini Tower NAS Kit](https://wiki.52pi.com/index.php?title=ZP-0130) for the Raspberry Pi 4b SBC.
+This repo contains a C program that controls the fan speed of the [52Pi's ZP-0130 Mini Tower NAS Kit](https://wiki.52pi.com/index.php?title=ZP-0130) for the Raspberry Pi 4b SBC.

 # Compilation
 The code requires the [WiringPi API](https://github.com/WiringPi/WiringPi/releases/).